-1857 The Bar offers you the some of the oldest & most legendary wines by the glass along with the widest selection of Port wine in any London bar, including limited, rare and unusual wines, aged tawnies, single quintas and vintage ports.
+Looking for one of the best wine bars in London?
+1857 The Bar offers you some of the oldest & most legendary wines by the glass along with the widest selection of Port wine in any London bar, including limited, rare, and unusual wines, aged tawnies, single quintas, and vintage ports.

 One of these rare finds is the oldest wine in the UK to be sold by the glass, the Graham’s 1882 Ne Oublie port that dates back to the arrival of Andrew Symington in Portugal that year.
 This port is named after the family’s original motto and is bottled in a hand-made crystal decanter within a Smythson leather presentation box.

 Catering to both port lovers and newcomers to the drink, there are port cocktails to discover.
-For example, our Port Sour prepared with Gspecifically intended for the bar scene and mixed with egg white and lemon; and the Queen of the Night which is a combination of Graham’s Tawny 10 year old port, Blandy’s 10 year old Verdelho, Seignette Cognac VS and Crème de Rose.
+For example, our Port Sour prepared with Graham’s Blend Series No. 5 specifically intended for the bar scene and mixed with egg white and lemon; and the Queen of the Night which is a combination of Graham’s Tawny 10-year-old port, Blandy’s 10-year-old Verdelho, Seignette Cognac VS, and Crème de Rose.

-1857 The Bar is the perfect place to drink, dine, socialise and truly immerse yourself in a casual dining and wine experience, surrounded by a chic and relaxed atmosphere.
+1857 The Bar is the perfect place to drink, dine, socialize and truly immerse yourself in a casual dining and wine experience, surrounded by a chic and relaxed atmosphere.

 Daily from 12:00pm to 12:00am